 - Rocks and gravel (surface area for good bacteria to colonize)

 - Recirculation (oxygenation – pump, aerators and good water flow)

 - Fish (keeps algae in check)

-- PLANTS (cleans pond by adding living filtration)
+- PLANTS (clean pond by adding living filtration)